Edinburgh in Autumn: 30 Things to Do this Fall

 18. Visit Edinburgh’s Museums

-Many of Edinburgh’s museums are free to enter and cover a range of topics from history, culture, geography, science, art and economics.
+Many of Edinburgh’s museums are free to enter and cover a range of topics, including history, culture, geography, science, art, and economics.

-Many of the museums are located in the Old Town so you can move between them easily.
+Many museums are located in the Old Town so you can move between them easily.

 19. Enjoy Fun Sports Indoors

-Rock climbing, bowling, swimming, ice skating, rollerblading, ninja warriors, there is a huge variety of indoor sports facilities in the city and if you don’t like breaking sweat you could always play vintage games at NQ64 or learn how to make chocolate instead.
+If you don’t like breaking sweat, you could always play vintage games at NQ64 or learn how to make chocolate instead.

 20. Catch a Show